luggage66/boilerplate/README.md

 # in one terminal, run:
 gulp dev-server

-# this will build the code, start the server, and
-# watch for files changes (and re-build/restart when they change).

-# in another run:
-webpack --watch

-# This will build and bundle the client files (and re-build when they change)
 ```

 ### Commands

-* `gulp dev-server` - build / watch / rebuild loop for the server
+* `gulp dev-server` - build / watch / rebuild loop for the server (and client when in developmeent mode)
 * `webpack --watch` - Webpack build/watch/rebuild loop